-The State will provide a drug-free workplace by:
+The State will provide a drug-free workplace by

-- a) Publishing a statement notifying employees that the unlawful manufacture, distribution, dispensing, possession or use of a controlled substance is prohibited in the grantee's workplace and specifying the actions that will be taken against employees for violation of such prohibition; - b) Establishing a drug-free awareness program to inform employees about: - 1) The dangers of drug abuse in the workplace. - 2) The grantee's policy of maintaining a drug-free workplace. - 3) Any available drug counseling, rehabilitation, and employee assistance programs. - 4) The penalties that may be imposed upon employees for drug violations occurring in the workplace. - c) Making it a requirement that each employee engaged in the performance of the grant be given a copy of the statement required by paragraph (a). - d) Notifying the employee in the statement required by paragraph (a) that, as a condition of employment under the grant, the employee will -- - 1) Abide by the terms of the statement.
+- a) Publishing a statement notifying employees that the unlawful manufacture, distribution, dispensing, possession or use of a controlled substance is prohibited in the grantee's workplace and specifying the actions that will be taken against employees for violation of such prohibition; - 1.
+Establishing a drug-free awareness program to inform employees about: - 1.
+The dangers of drug abuse in the workplace.

-- 2) Notify the employer of any criminal drug statute conviction for a violation occurring in the workplace no later than five days after such conviction. - e) Notifying the agency within ten days after receiving notice under subparagraph (d) (2) from an employee or otherwise receiving actual notice of such conviction. - f) Taking one of the following actions, within 30 days of receiving notice under subparagraph (d) (2), with respect to any employee who is so convicted - - 1) Taking appropriate personnel action against such an employee, up to and including termination. - 2) Requiring such employee to participate satisfactorily in a drug abuse assistance or rehabilitation program approved for such purposes by a Federal, State, or local health, law enforcement, or other appropriate agency. - g) Making a good faith effort to continue to maintain a drug-free workplace through implementation of paragraphs (a), (b), (c), (d), (e), and (f) above.
+- 2. The service of policy of animalianay of drawing of replaced - 3.
+An available drag counts line, rehabilitate in and employee assistance programs, - 4 The penaltics that may be imposed upon employees for drug coditions occurring in the workplace. - Making it a requirement that each employee engaged in the performance of the grant be given a copy of the statement required by paragraph (a). - d Notifying the employee in the statement required by paragraph (a) that, as a condition of employment under the grant, the employee will -- - 1) Abide by the terms of the statement. - 2.
+Notify the employer of any criminal drug statute conviction for a violation occurring in the workplace no later than five days after such conviction. - Notifying the agency within ten days after receiving notice under subparagraph (d) (2) from an employee or otherwise receiving actual notice of such conviction. - f Taking one of the following actions, within 30 days of receiving notice under subparagraph (d) (2), with respect to any employee who is so convicted - - 1) Taking appropriate personnel action against such an employee, up to and including termination. - 2^e Requiring such employee to participate satisfactorily in a drug abuse assistance or rehabilitation program approved for such purposes by a Federal.
+State, or local health, law enforcement, or other appropriate agency. - 2.
+Making a good faith effort to continue to maint are a drug-free workplace through